June is the month to celebrate our Dads!

 Repeat for lining.

-8. Pin and sew the lower edge of the waistcoat, leaving an opening to turn it right-side out.
+12. Join the hem of the lining and outer-shell, leaving an opening to turn it right-side out.

-9. Turn right side out and slip stitch the opening closed.
+13. Turn the waistcoat right-side out and slip stitch the opening closed.

 Here is a link to a video tutorial I made: Button hole with foot #3A Tutorial